ped-dyn-emp/PeTrack/ReadMe.md

 Key bindings can be found in the help menu of the program.

-For more information see https://www.fz-juelich.de/ias/ias-7/EN/Expertise/Software/PeTrack/petrack.html.
+For more information see https://jugit.fz-juelich.de/ped-dyn-emp/petrack/-/wikis/home.

-Normal usage is interactive usage.
+For setting up an extraction process PeTrack is used interactively.
+To perform the extraction for multiple experiments the command line functionality is useful.

 ## Example:
-To generate trajectories from a single image sequence starting with frame000.jpg to with settings stored in project.pet, export tracker file tracker_file and exit with saving the project to project.pet again:
+To generate trajectories from a single image sequence starting with frame000.jpg with settings stored in project.pet, export tracker file tracker_file and exit with saving the project to project.pet again: